Blackboard Ultra: Create and Grade Assignments (Faculty)

 To create an Assignment, click on the + button anywhere on your Course Content page, within a Learning Module, or within a Folder.
 Select Create and then select Assignment.

-Assignment Settings
+Manage Assignment Settings

-Details & Information
+Assignment Details & Information

 The Details & Information section allows you to add a due date, select options around late work, and collect assignments offline.

 • Due Date: Assign a due date for your Assignment.
 The due dates will appear on your students' Activity Stream and in their myLesley Calendar.
-If students submit their assignments after the due date, their Assignment will have a Late label in the Gradebook.
+If students submit their assignments after the due date, their Assignment will have a Late label in the Gradebook

 • Prohibit New Attempts After Due Date: Selecting this option will prevent students from beginning a new attempt after the due date.
 Students with accommodations or exceptions will not be affected.